- 1 Top 7 Best VCR DVD Combo Compared

 WHY WE LIKE IT: Enhanced functionality is the best way to describe this multifunctional device that features 1080p output, and can record media for up to six hours at a time.
 You’ll love the two way dubbing that allows you to record from DVD to VHS or VHS to DVD.

 The Funai Combination VCR and DVD Recorder is our top pick because it offers plenty of features to help bridge the gap between aging and newer media technology formats without forcing you to compromise on video output.
-Not only can you convert VHS tapes to DVDs, but you can also dub DVDs to VHS.
+Not only can you convert VHS cassette tapes to DVDs, but you can also dub DVDs to VHS.
 You can also record from live cable or satellite playback.
-The Funai combo player supports, RCA, HDMI output and s-card input and output.
+The Funai combo player supports, RCA, HDMI output and s-card input and output, and features a 4 four-head Hi-Fi stereo.

 This is a great option if you don’t have the best DVD recorder but want the combo instead.
-One of the best features is that you can record for up to six hours, and the 1080p upconversion ensures that even old family VHS footage will look clearer than the day it was recorded.
+One of the best features of this device is that you can record for up to six hours, and the 1080p upconversion ensures that even old family VHS footage will look clearer than the day it was recorded.
+A six-hour recording mode means you can record long sporting events and program series in the same quality as a two-hour recording mode.
 With this combo, your old VHS player may become moot.
 For best results with VHS conversions, use DVD-Rs with this combo player.

 #2 Toshiba SD-V296 DVD Player/VCR Combo